Tiny Turtle Graphics Interpreter

 The right most column shows shift/reduce.
 Shift is appending an input to the buffer.
 Reduce is substituting a higher nterm for the pattern in the buffer.
 For example, NUM is replaced by expression in the forth row.
 This substitution is “reduce”.

-result is reduced to program, the input is syntactically
+If the result is reduced to program, the input is

 Bison source files are called bison grammar files.
 A bison grammar file consists of four sections, prologue, declarations, rules and epilogue.
 The format is as follows.